microsoft/RepoLaunch/docs/Development-Windows.md

 (0x3)")
 ```

+This has long been a known issue of windows container: https://github.com/microsoft/hcsshim/issues/835.
+We wish the Windows system team could fix it in the future.
+Amusingly, the issue has been open for 5 years with no solution...

-We currently consider it the bug of windows docker and does not count it into our success rate.
+Thus, we do not count this bug into our success rate.